castorini/anserini/docs/regressions-dl19-passage-unicoil-noexp.md

-# Anserini: Regressions for TREC 2019 Deep Learning Track (Passage)
+# Anserini Regressions: TREC 2019 Deep Learning Track (Passage)

 This page describes regression experiments, integrated into Anserini's regression testing framework, with uniCOIL (without any expansions) on the [TREC 2019 Deep Learning Track Passage Ranking Task](https://trec.nist.gov/data/deep2019.html).
 The uniCOIL model is described in the following paper: